-Private Investigation Program Curriculum
+Private Investigation Training Curriculum

 Local, state, and federal investigators; what private investigators do; the detective mystique; licensing issues; the third degree; scientific methods and the research revolution in investigating.